-On this day in NRL history, foundation club South Sydney returned after two years in the wilderness, the Steelers turned giant killers and Jamie Lyon walked out on Parra.
+On this day, foundation club South Sydney return after two years in the wilderness, dual international Lote Tuqiri returns to league with a bang and the Steelers turn giant killers.

-Roosters premiership-winning coach Trent Robinson born on this day.
+Two-time Roosters premiership-winning coach Trent Robinson was born on this day.

 The NSWRL premiership begins under a hail of protest at the new interchange law.
 There are 41 interchanges in the Manly-Brisbane match and alterations to the rule receive widespread support.